 If you have not already disclosed via your application form, you can contact Disability Service.

 In order to provide you with support and adjustments to your studies, you will need to submit appropriate evidence for your disability or medical condition.

 For guidelines on appropriate disability evidence, please read the Student Finance Eligibility information.

-Disabled Students Allowances (DSA) is available from your funding body.
+Disabled Students Allowances (DSA) may be available from your funding body to support your studies.
 Depending on your eligibility, funding can cover such things as study skills tuition and specialist equipment.